 The following list a short selection of recent collaborative research ventures between the Institute for Medieval Studies, University of Leeds and other bodies of funding and scholarship.
 If you have any queries or recommendations for additions, please contact us at email@example.com.

 An International Research Network funded for three years (2016-19) by the Leverhulme Trust, this project brings together medieval scholars from across Europe.
 The now universal label reform is a modern construct going back to c.1800 and conceals more than it reveals.
 Central to the project is consideration of the question: How should we conceptualise the programme of institutional changes which swept the Western church 900-1150?

 The project is coordinated by Professor Julia Barrow, with partners from the universities of UEA, KU Leuven, Ghent, Paris VIII, Mainz and Durham.
 Central to the investigative work are four one-day workshops exploring different facets of the main theme at sites across Europe (York, Leuven, Leeds and Mainz) and the project will culminate in a two-day conference at Ghent University in 2019.
-The first workshop, Languages of Reform, was hosted by the University of York in January 2017 and the second, The Narratives of Reform, took place at KU Leuven 14-15 September 2017.
+The first workshop, Languages of Reform, was hosted by the University of York in January 2017; the second, The Narratives of Reform, took place at KU Leuven in September 2017; and the third took place at the University of Leeds in April 2018.
+The final workshop will take place at JGU Mainz in September 2018.